Innu: Traditional foods

-Animals traditionally eaten included moose, caribou, porcupine, rabbits, marten, woodchuck, squirrel; Canada geese, snow geese, brants, ducks, teal, loons, spruce grouse, woodcock, snipe, passenger pigeons, ptarmigan; whitefish, lake trout, salmon, Arctic char, seal (naskapi) pike, walleye, suckerfish (Catostomidae), sturgeon, catfish, lamprey, and smelt.
+Animals traditionally eaten included moose, caribou, porcupine, rabbits, marten, woodchuck, squirrel; Canada goose, snow goose, brants, ducks, teal, loons, spruce grouse, woodcock, snipe, passenger pigeons, ptarmigan; whitefish, lake trout, salmon, Arctic char, seal (naskapi) pike, walleye, suckerfish (Catostomidae), sturgeon, catfish, lamprey, and smelt.
 Fish were eaten roasted or smoke-dried.
 Moose meat and several types of fish were also smoked.
-Bannock made from oats, introduced by the French in the 16th century, became a staple.
+Oat bannock, introduced by the French in the 16th century, became a staple and Indigenous bannock is still eaten today.
 Meat was eaten frozen, raw or roasted, and caribou was sometimes boiled in a stew.
 Pemmican was made with moose or caribou.

 Plants traditionally eaten included raspberries, blueberries, strawberries, cherries, wild grapes, hazelnuts, crab apples, red martagon bulbs, Indian potato, and maple-tree sap for sweetening.
-Cornmeal was traded with Iroquois, Algonquin, and Abenaki First Nations peoples, and made into apon (cornbread), which sometimes also included oat or wheat flour when it became available.
-Pine-needle tea kept away infections and colds resulting from the harsh weather.
+Cornmeal was traded with other First Nations peoples, such as the Iroquois, Algonquin, and Abenaki, and made into apon (cornbread), which sometimes also included oat or wheat flour when it became available.
+Pine needle tea was meant to keep away infections and colds resulting from the harsh weather.

 Buckskin

-Traditionally, buckskin was a most important material used for clothing, boots, moccasins, house covers and storage.
+Traditionally, buckskin leather was a most important material used for clothing, boots, moccasins, house covers and storage.
 Women prepared the hides and many of the products made from it.
 They scraped the hides to remove all fur, then left them outside to freeze.
 The next step was to stretch the hide on a frame.
 They rubbed it with a mixture of animal brain and pine needle tea to soften it.
 The dampened hide was formed into a ball and left overnight.
 In the morning, it would be stretched again, then placed over a smoker to smoke and tan it.
 The hide was left overnight.
 The finished hide was called buckskin.

 Mythology

 The oral traditions of the Innu are noted as similar to those of other Cree-speaking cultures.
 Of particular relevance is Tshakapesh, a lunar folk hero.

-The spirits they believed in are Caribou Master and Matshishkapeu.
+The spirits they believed in are Caribou Master, Atshen, and Matshishkapeu.

+Film and television

+The Innu people were profiled in Carcajou et le péril blanc (Kauapishit Miam Kuakuatshen Etentakuess), a documentary film series by Arthur Lamothe which were among the first films in the history of cinema to depict indigenous peoples speaking their own languages.

+Other important later films set in Innu communities have included the narrative feature films Le Dep, Mesnak and Kuessipan, and the documentary films Innu Nikamu: Resist and Sing and Call Me Human.

 Transportation

-In traditional Innu communities, people walked or used snow shoes.
-While people still walk and use snow shoes where necessary for hunting or trapping, many Innu communities rely heavily on trucks, SUVs, and cars; in Northern Innu communities, people use snowmobiles for hunting and general transportation.
+In traditional Innu communities, people walked or used snowshoes.
+While people still walk and use snowshoes where necessary for hunting or trapping, many Innu communities rely heavily on trucks, SUVs, and cars; in northern Innu communities, people use snowmobiles for hunting and general transportation.